gophercoders/website/content/teachernotes/KS2/lower/repetition.md

 variable called `word`.
 Now the condition is checked again.
 The condition is still true because "Shark" is not the same as the secret word "Banana".

-The loop is therefore executed again and again prints
+The loop is therefore executed again and again, prints

 {{< hilight lang="txt" style="edit-gedit" lineNumbers="n" >}}
 Sorry that is not the secret word!